diendev03/diendev03/README.md

-# Hello, I'm Huỳnh Quốc Diện 👋
+# Have a nice day!
+I'm Huỳnh Quốc Diện 👋

 ## About Me
 I am a passionate mobile app developer.
 I have knowledge in developing Android applications using Java and cross-platform applications using Flutter, integrating third-party APIs or services such as Firebase and mockAPI to optimize user experience in my applications.